Exclusive dielectron production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{_\text{NN}}} = 5.02$ TeV with ATLAS: Background contributions

 The contribution from $\Upsilon$-meson production is estimated using the dedicated \starlightPythia samples.
 Three $\Upsilon$ states, $\Upsilon(1S), \Upsilon(2S)$, and $\Upsilon(3S)$ are considered.
 This background is significant only for \mee below 14\,\GeV\ and amounts to 2.4\% of events satisfying the selection criteria for the \ggee process.
 The $\alpha$ distribution of the dielectron candidates from $\Upsilon$ decays is peaked at zero, similarly to the signal shape.
 It does not contribute to \fbkg because the resulting fraction is not sensitive to a 2.4\% change in the acoplanarity peak.
 Hence, the $\Upsilon$ contribution is subtracted separately from the data.

-A background contribution originating from photonuclear processes occurring in peripheral heavy-ion collisions is largely suppressed by the trigger requirement limiting the maximum \et deposited in the FCal to 3~\GeV\ per side.
+A background contribution originating from photonuclear processes occurring in ultraperipheral heavy-ion collisions is largely suppressed by the trigger requirement limiting the maximum \et deposited in the FCal to 3~\GeV\ per side.
 The validity of this assumption was tested by examining the multiplicity distribution of Pixel-tracks.
 The fraction of events that have more than two Pixel-tracks is 1.3\% and consistent with simulations of \ggee events.
+This also confirms that the pileup contribution from additional low-\pt \ggee interactions, which should be below 1\%, can be neglected in the selected data sample.

 Figure~\ref{fig:controlPlots} shows control distributions for reconstructed and uncorrected values of \mee, $\langle \pTe \rangle$, $y_{ee}$, $\costs= |\tanh(\Delta \eta_{ee}/2)|$, and $\alpha$ for the inclusive data sample compared with MC predictions including the signal and background processes.
 The trigger decision is not simulated in the MC events.
 Instead, the distributions are weighted event-by-event by the parameterised trigger efficiency and by electron scale factors.
 The signal, $\Upsilon$ decay and $\tau^+\tau^-$ MC prediction is normalised to the integrated luminosity in data.
 The dissociative contribution is scaled to constitute the \fdiss fraction (determined for the inclusive sample) of the data.
 In general, good agreement between data and the sum of the predictions for signal and background processes is found.
 On average, the observed discrepancies are at the level of 10\%--15\% with some exceptions which are discussed further.
 In the \mee distribution the data excess is more strongly pronounced for \mee between 10 and 20\,\GeV, where the difference between data and MC simulation is 10\%--20\%.
 The data-to-MC ratio drops below unity for masses above 40\,\GeV.
 The same features are observed in the \apTe distribution, with the largest deviations from unity in the range 5--10\,\GeV.
 In the $y_{ee}$ distribution, the data excess is smaller, up to 10\%, in the range from $-1.2$ to 1.2, with larger discrepancies for higher \Yee values.
 The data-to-MC ratio in the \costs distribution drops slowly from 1.2 for $\costs= 0$ to unity at $\costs = 0.75$, and then falls more steeply, to 0.5 for the largest values of \costs.
 In the $\alpha$ distribution, a difference in the overall shape is observed in the full range.
 This can be explained by a sensitivity of the results to the \pT spectrum assumed by \starlight, since this spectrum determines the width of the $\alpha$ distribution.
 In general, all these discrepancies tend to be consistent with the observations made in the ATLAS \ggmumu\ measurement~\cite{ATLAS:2020epq}, where the \starlight predictions were found to underestimate the measured integrated fiducial cross-sections by about 10\%.